girish-j04/EEF-Manager-Website/README.md

 -  **Survey System**: Review submission and tracking
 -  **Tracker**: Assignment management and status tracking
 -  **Approval Workflow**: Track approved proposals and funding
--  **Automated Emails**: Send notifications via Microsoft Graph API

 ## Refactoring History

 This is a refactored version of the original EEF Manager application.
-The original monolithic HTML file has been split into modular, maintainable files with a Node.js backend added for email functionality.
+The original monolithic HTML file has been split into modular, maintainable files.

 ## Project Structure